Uni-/uni-.github.com/cv/en-us/index.md

 **Undergraduate Research Intern,** Sep 2013 – Apr 2014.
 **Theory and Formal Methods Lab., Korea University,** Rep. of Korea.

-:information_source: ACSR is a process algebraic formal specification language, like CCS (Milner, R.) or CSP (Hoare, C. A. R.).
+ℹ️ ACSR is a process algebraic formal specification language, like CCS (Milner, R.) or CSP (Hoare, C. A. R.).

 With VERSA ([🔗](<https://www.cis.upenn.edu/~lee/duncan/versa.html>)), the toolset for ACSR, I did these: